-- EXXpedition Earth is an all-female boat sailing around the world to highlight the issue of plastic pollution, their journey will be a key focus throughout Year 7.
+- Exploration Earth is unit that explores the world whilst learning key skills that are needed to think geographically.
+Parts of this unit follows EXXpedition Earth, an all-female boat sailing around the world to highlight the issue of plastic pollution, their journey will be a key focus throughout Year 7.
 This term focuses on geographical skills and builds upon what was learnt at primary school with the introduction of more complex skills through following the journey of the boat crew.
 There will be a range of skills taught through various mediums that will create a basis for future learning in the subject as well as a focus on inspiring women. - Coastal landscapes After studying maps to build up their geographical skills students will start to learn about the natural landscape and how humans interact with it.
-They will focus on the locations visited by eXXpedition Earth and includes a study of the Azores and coastal landscapes within the UK. - Life in the Pacific explores some of the more remote locations on the eXXpedition Earth route, including places such as Easter Island.
+They will focus on the locations visited by EXXpedition Earth and includes a study of the Azores and coastal landscapes within the UK. - Life in the Pacific explores some of the more remote locations on the EXXpedition Earth route, including places such as Easter Island.
 Lessons will include a look at reasons why people no longer live in remote locations and how humans have an impact on the environment.
 There will also be a study of how climate change is having an impact on the lives of people living in such remote areas. - SOS: Save Our Seas explores different ocean areas and has a focus on plastic pollution.
 They will investigate the causes, consequences of and responses to plastic pollution.
 Students will also learn about what they can do to be more sustainable. - Ecosystems the study of contrasting ecosystems such deserts and rainforests as well as those that are found in the ocean.
 Students will explore the characteristics of these ecosystems as well as a range of threats and the impact of future climate change.
 There will also be a comparison of a region in Africa to a region in Asia through ecosytems, but also will a focus on the people that live there.